cordamigorn/outfitsnap.github.io/TERMS_OF_SERVICE.md

 ## 2. Eligibility Requirements
 ### 2.1 Age Requirement
-You must be **17 years of age or older** to use OutfitSnap.
+You must be **9 years of  or older** to use OutfitSnap.
-We do not knowingly allow users under 17 to use the App.
+We do not knowingly allow users under 9 to use the App.

 ### 2.2 Account Registration
 To use certain features of the App, you must: